RatanKokal/AE-244-Assignment-2/README.md

 1. **Install Dependencies**:
     Ensure you have the following dependencies installed:
+    - `pandas`
     - `numpy`
     - `sympy`
     - `matplotlib`

     You can install them using pip:
     ```sh
-    pip install numpy sympy matplotlib
+    pip install numpy sympy matplotlib pandas
     ```

 2. **Prepare Input File**:
-    Edit the [input.txt](./input.txt) file to set the desired parameters for the analysis.
+    Edit the [config.json](./config.json) file to set the desired parameters for the analysis.
+    To add a new airfoil just add a new set of braces and paramters inside it, if option 1 is chosen f1 can be null and if option 2 is chosen camber and position can be null.

     Parameters :
+    - name : Name of the airfoil
     - option : 1 for NACA airfoil and 2 for custom
     - f1 : function of mean camber line if custom chosen
     - camber : Camber of desired NACA airfoil